 But remember, all the images you see online are made by individuals who hold their copyright.
 So, always be aware of that.

 Yes.
 It is still copyrighted.
 Moreover, there is a high chance of being sued by the copyright holder.
 Always check out your country’s and the international image copyright laws to avoid being misled by the myths folks spread on the internet.

 All of its images are owned by someone.
 So, you can’t legally use it.
-Discover more about it by visiting their official website.
+You may visit their official website for more information.